lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 ![Compass](compass.png)

-The compass will be modelled by an .obj file but will not have a texture associated, instead it will have just a background colour.
-So we need to change our fragment shader for the hud a little bit to detect if we have a texture or not.
+The compass will be modeled by an .obj file but will not have a texture associated, instead it will have just a background colour.
+So we need to change our fragment shader for the HUD a little bit to detect if we have a texture or not.
 We will do this by using a uniform.

 ```glsl
 #version 330